 Create the aggregation table

-The second aggregation layer that I am going to add in this example is including Promotion also into the grouping options.
-Here is the group by settings that I have for my second aggregation table in Power Query.
-If you are interested to learn in details how the aggregated table can be created, read my other blog post about creating the aggregated table.
+The second aggregation layer I will add in this example is including Promotion also into the grouping options.
+Here is my group by settings for my second aggregation table in Power Query.
+If you are interested to learn in detail how the aggregated table can be created, read my other blog post about creating the aggregated table.

 Set up relationships